Timobify/Task-Tracker/README.md

 - Install Wampserver
 - Used PHP version 7.40
 - Place the Project in the wampserver\www\ directory or wamp64\www\
-- run the project using the wampserver via http://localhost:80/Task Track or What ever Localhost port the wampserver is installed on.
+- run the project using the wampserver via http://http://localhost:80/Task%20Tracker/ or What ever Localhost port the wampserver is installed on.
 - The Database will be created when the website is run.
 - If the database doesn't create, You can import it using the PhpMyAdmin or http://localhost:80/phpmyadmin/
 - After following these steps you should be good to go.